RichHorrocks/ethslurp/INSTALL.md

 # EthSlurp - Installation and Build Instructions

-To run the software, navigate to the same folder as above and enter:

-    ./ethslurp --version

-If the version string appears, the software is ready to go.
-At any time you may enter --help to see the program's help screen.
-If you wish, you may copy or move the executable to any folder in your $PATH.

 ### Building the Software from Source

 To build the software, use these commands: